wkumari/draft-wkumari-dnsop-alt-tld/README.md

    1. Human users are expected to know that strings that end in .alt behave differently to normal DNS names.
-Users are expected to have applications running on their machines that intercept stings of the form <namespace>.alt and perform special handing of them.
+Users are expected to have applications running on their machines that intercept strings of the form <namespace>.alt and perform special handing of them.
+If the user tries to resolve a name of the form

-Kumari & Sullivan       Expires December 7, 2015                [Page 6]

-Internet-Draft               Reserve ALT TLD                   June 2015

-       If the user tries to resolve a name of the form <namespace>.alt without the <namespace> plugin installed, the request will leak into the DNS, and receive a negative response.
+       <namespace>.alt without the <namespace> plugin installed, the
+       request will leak into the DNS, and receive a negative response.

    2. Writers of application software that implement a non-DNS namespace are expected to intercept names of the form